 On the downside, it focuses only on the unhealthy nutrients, making it difficult to perceive the general outlook of a product, and making it inefficient when comparing foods from the same category.
-Moreover, it does not provide guidance on the consumption frequency of a product in the overall diet, and it might disadvantage certain categories of products, notably diary ones.
+Moreover, it does not provide guidance on the consumption frequency of a

+6 The Italian Government's Council for research in agriculture product in the overall diet, and it might disadvantage certain categories of products, notably diary ones.
 Besides, from Tarabella and Voinea's (2013) research, it seems that the Traffic Light system is characterised by some exaggeration of the meaning of the colours, with 73% of the consumers that thought that red indicated avoidance rather than the occasional consumption.

-of an adult's reference intake Typical values (as sold) per 100g: 697kJ/ 167kcal
+7 The main public center for research, control and technical-scientific consultancy in the field of public health in Italy of an adult's reference intake Typical values (as sold) per 100g: 697kJ/ 167kcal